 - How should the software behave?
 It helps to understand how the app interacts with the environment where it is deployed; it also defines the hardware specification and defines the IHM: how the software interacts with the end users.
 The software to be described may be a whole system, but sometimes it is part of a more extensive system.
 It is then essential to define how this part interacts with a bigger system, and how the two systems communicate with each other.
 CRM system requirements specification is a good example of system requirements where it is essential to understand how the software should behave.

 - What are the requirements in terms of performance?
 It will, for instance, give information about the acceptable response time, how fast it should respond, and how fast it should handle problems when they occur.

 - Are there requirements or constraints that should be taken into account or respected?
-It aims to determine the constraints to be taken into account during design, development, and deployment of the system.
+It aims to determine the constraints to be taken into account during the design, development, and deployment of the system.

 Now that we have defined what an SRS should contain and what questions it should answer as well as how to write SRS document, let’s see how to write software requirements the different steps needed to write an SRS.

 The outlines may differ from a project requirement specification to another.
 However, we can consider the following outline: